LeNPaul/hungry-minds/_posts/2021-03-02-how-to-customize-a-jekyll-theme.md

 #### Modifying Menu Layouts

-Jekyll themes typically have some kind of menu or navigation bar.
+Jekyll themes typically have a menu or navigation bar.
 This is usually defined as an "includes" component in the `_includes` directory.
 For example, it may be called `_includes/sidebar.html`.
-Depending on the theme, the menu elements in the sidebar may be hard coded, or it may be configured in a yaml file somehwere.
+Depending on the theme, the menu elements in the sidebar may be hard-coded, or it may be configured in a yaml file somewhere.
 In this case, the menu items are configured in the `_data/settings.yml` file.
-Combined with [adding new pages](#adding-new-pages), you can create a wide variety of menu pages.
+Combined with [adding new pages](#adding-new-pages), you can create a variety of menu pages.

 ![Modifying Menu Layouts]({{ site.baseurl }}{{ "/assets/images/how-to-customize-a-jekyll-theme-7.png" }})

 #### Troubleshooting Build Errors

 Whenever you make a change to your Jekyll site and push that change to GitHub Pages, your Jekyll site will be rebuilt.
-Occassionally, you will come across a build error indicating that there was an error due to a change that you had made.
+Occasionally, you will come across a build error indicating that there was an error due to a change that you had made.
 You will usually be sent an email, and if you look at your commit on GitHub there will be a red sign indicating a build error:

 ![Troubleshooting Build Errors]({{ site.baseurl }}{{ "/assets/images/how-to-customize-a-jekyll-theme-8.png" }})